Berlin’s new cultural heart

 2020: Humboldt Forum at Berlin Palace

 • The Humboldt Forum in the Berlin Palace, now reconstructed and originally home to the Prussian Hohenzollern rulers, creates a new centrum for community and happenings in the heart of the city.

 • Inspired by Alexander von Humboldt’s universal idea, the Humboldt Forum forges a link between art, culture and science and provides a venue for a dialogue of world cultures.

 • In future, the Humboldt Forum will house the Prussian Cultural Heritage Foundation (SPK) museums of ethnology, Asian art and non-European cultures previously located in the Dahlem Museum Centre.

 • The first floor of the Humboldt Forum is to show a Berlin exhibition, coproduced by Kulturprojekte Berlin and the Stadtmuseum Berlin Foundation, exploring the exchange between Berlin and the world.
-The exhibit area is 4000 m2.
+The exhibit area is 4000 m2 and will open step by step in 2020.

 • The House of One is a planned interfaith centre and place of worship at Petriplatz square for followers of three major monotheistic world religions – Judaism, Christianity, and Islam.

 • This remarkable structure, financed by crowdfunding, is being designed by the Berlin architectural office Kühn Malvezzi.
 The House of One is to be built on the foundations of the churches at Petriplatz square, not just at the heart of the city on an island in the River Spree, but also the founding site of the medieval city of Berlin-Cölln.

 • Scheduled laying of foundation stone is in 2020.
 The House of One is a globally unique project, aiming to create a place for encounters where the coexistence of religions is lived peacefully.